goesjoomla/DesignForJoomla.com/README.md

-D4J Black Box template for Joomla!
+D4J Blog Division template for Joomla!
 1.0 series
 ================================================

 Install Git client by following the guide at the URL below: